-By default Chaussette uses a pure Python implementation based on wsgiref, but it also provides more efficient back ends:
+By default Chaussette uses a pure Python implementation based on wsgiref, but it also provides more efficient back ends.
+Most of them are for Python 2 only, but Chaussette can be used under Python 3 with a few of them - marked in the list below:

-- gevent based on Gevent's pywsgi server - fastgevent based on Gevent's wsgi server faster but does not support streaming. - meinheld based on Meinheld's fast C server - waitress based on Pyramid's waitress pure Python web server - eventlet based on Eventlet's wsgi server - geventwebsocket Gevent's pywsgi server coupled with geventwebsocket handler. - geventws4py Gevent's pywsgi server coupled with ws4py handler. - socketio based on gevent-socketio, which is a custom Gevent server & handler that manages the socketio protocol.
+- gevent based on Gevent's pywsgi server - fastgevent based on Gevent's wsgi server faster but does not support streaming. - meinheld based on Meinheld's fast C server - waitress based on Pyramid's waitress pure Python web server (py3) - eventlet based on Eventlet's wsgi server - geventwebsocket Gevent's pywsgi server coupled with geventwebsocket handler. - geventws4py Gevent's pywsgi server coupled with ws4py handler. - socketio based on gevent-socketio, which is a custom Gevent server & handler that manages the socketio protocol. - bjoern based on Bjoern. - tornado based on Tornado's wsgi server.